-Parliament Tour:

-Tour of the building and the two Houses (Lords & Commons) when not being used for debates.
-The building is a Victorian fantasy with extraordinary decorative motifs linked to UK history and government so it has a visual dimension regardless of the commentary.

-Brick Lane Tour:

-The area is historically associated with the social deprivation of London's East End (garment workers, sex workers, dock workers, charitable missions, and low-quality housing) and has been the place of entry into British life for waves of foreign immigrants.
+- Parliament Tour: Tour of the building and the two Houses (Lords & Commons) when not being used for debates. - Brick Lane Tour: The area is historically associated with the social deprivation of London's East End (garment workers, sex workers, dock workers, charitable missions, and low-quality housing) and has been the place of entry into British life for waves of foreign immigrants.
 French Huguenots gave way to Irish, Jewish to Bangladeshi settlers connected with the restaurant and clothing trades.
 As industry departed Brick Lane became an artistic hub, and in the last decade a global hotspot for street art.
-More recently - and controversially- the area has been rapidly gentrifying.
-A good field trip for sampling the sights, smells, cultures and tastes of an area very different from Kensington.
+More recently and controversially the area has been rapidly gentrifying.